matthewheck17/sw_php_test/README.md

+At this point it satisfies all of the requirements but the filtering of comments could be improved.
+3:49PM EST

 # Web Programmer Test Project

 Thanks for your interest in working at Sweetwater!
 We're always excited to meet awesome people.
 We've created this test to help us understand your programming chops.